ProtoconNet/protocon-general-doc/docs/sdk/java.rst

 * CY1pkxsqQK6XMbnK4ssDNbDR2K7mitSwdS27DwBjd3Gcmca

 | Note that up to 10 (currency id, amount) pairs can be included in one item.
-| Moreover, up to 10 item can be included in one item.
+| Moreover, up to 10 item can be included in one fact.
 However, the receiver for each item should be different.

 .. code-block:: java